Major projects

 new Species Descriptions

 From insects to plants, SGI’s staff and affiliates are aware of many undescribed, or “new”, grassland species that are unknown to the scientific community.
 Formally describing these species can take years of field and museum work as well as DNA analysis.
 Research on multiple species are currently underway by SGI staff and partners.
-Click here to see publications of recent new species descriptions.
+Click here to see SGI’s publications.

 Rights-of-way grasslands